 - They anticipate that their expenditure will decrease at age 75, and so their capital starts to increase again

-Please note that in practice they would be unlikely to go into negative capital in reality age 76, as we do not take into account their home and their Hertfordshire property, which by then may well be sold or used as a buy to let to produce more income.
+Please note that in practice they would be unlikely to go into negative capital at age 76, as we do not take into account their home and their Hertfordshire property, which by then may well be sold or used as a buy to let to produce more income.

 What it meant for Joy & Paul